ku-fpg/javascript-bridge/README.md

 # javascript-bridge [![Build Status](https://img.shields.io/travis/ku-fpg/javascript-bridge.svg?style=flat)](https://travis-ci.org/ku-fpg/javascript-bridge)

-**javascript-bridge** is an easy way of calling JavaScript from Haskell, using web-sockets as the underlying transport mechanism.
+**javascript-bridge** is a straightforward way of calling JavaScript from Haskell, using web-sockets as the underlying transport mechanism.
 Conceptually, javascript-bridge gives Haskell acccess to the JavaScript `eval` function.
-However, using a remote monad, as well as supporting evaluation of JavaScript fragments, we also support calling and returning values from JavaScript functions, constructing and using remote objects, and sending events from JavaScript to Haskell.
+However, we also support calling and returning values from JavaScript functions, constructing and using remote objects, and sending events from JavaScript to Haskell, all using a remote monad.

-# High-level overview of API
+# Overview of API

 **javascript-bridge** remotely executes JavaScript *fragments*.
 The basic Haskell idiom is.